rhondanovah/rhondachill/README.md

 ![Alt Text](https://github.com/rhondachill/rhondachill.github.io/blob/master/Portfolio/Content/rhbanneranim.svg)

 Hey👋🏾, I'm Rhonda!
-I am a Front End Web Developer, Designer and Content Creator based in New York.
+I am an IT Business Solutions Analyst, Web Developer, Designer and Content Creator based in New York.
 I have been working in the Information Technology industry for over a decade.
 I am passionate about developing creative solutions for web and mobile applications.
-Currently transitioning to Full Stack and Software Engineering for Business Solutions.
 Developer MVP for <a href="https://github.com/fitbit/Fitbit">Fitbit</a>.
 When I'm not creating or breaking stuff you can find me playing Pokémon Go and Animal Crossing.
 Welcome to my Github page.

 ### Latest work:
 ---